Mokkatrukki/Kaira/README.md

 - Save and manage selectors
 - Generate code snippets for popular frameworks
 - Advanced filtering options
-- Custom selector generation rules

 ---

-Kaira makes web element selection and inspection simple and efficient, providing developers and testers with the tools they need to work with web elements more effectively.
+Kaira makes web element selection and inspection simple and efficient, providing developers and testers with the essential tools they need to work with web elements more effectively.